Viewing Metadata and keywords for search engines

 Metadata and keywords for search engines

-User: Jean-Pierre A. one month ago
+User: Jean-Pierre A. 4 months ago

 Coming from Dreamweaver, I am not certain where to insert the keywords for search engines on my page(s).
 Is it in the page description or should I insert HTML coding in the Header section?